-We’re still clearing the cobwebs out of our website, but as with most things these days, you can find a bunch of us on Facebook.
+We’re still clearing the cobwebs out of our website, but as with most organizations these days, you can find us on Facebook.
 Please join the Hawaii Association of Podcasters group and introduce yourselves.
 Let’s see where the next ten years takes us!

 Check out “Ten Years in Your Ears,” an extraordinary series of articles from Slate marking ten years of podcasting.